rh-mobb/documentation/content/aro/terraform-install/index.md

 tags: ["azure", "ARO", "Terraform"]
 authors:
   - James Land
+  - Fola Oso
 ---

 ## Overview

-Infrastructure as Code has become one of the most prevalent ways in which to deploy and install code for go reason, especially on the cloud.
+Infrastructure as Code has become one of the most prevalent ways in which to deploy and install code for good reason, especially on the cloud.
 This lab will use the popular tool Terraform in order to create a clear repeatable process in which to install an Azure Managed Openshift(ARO) cluster and all the required components.

 ### Terraform